AGM 2026 Chairs Report

 We have renewed our insurance policy to ensure we have public liability and accident insurance to cover events run by FoLLNR and to protect any money being handled.

 We have continued to update our website as far as possible and have continued to maintain a species list throughout each year.
 We have also gathered information from the Flickr website, ringing records and members’ observations to ensure a comprehensive list of records for LLNR is sent to BMERC each year, in order that official records continue to reflect LLNR’s status as one of the most valuable sites for wildlife in the county.
+For example, over 71 species of birds have been recorded.

-Lastly I must give special thanks to our Treasurer Pauline for keeping a tight rein on our funds and to Janice our secretary, who does a fantastic job of co-ordinating and communicating with the membership and the Parks Trust.
+I would like to thank also the help and support provided by my fellow committee members, and special thanks as always go to our Treasurer Pauline for keeping a tight rein on our funds and to Janice our secretary, who does a fantastic job of co-ordinating and communicating with the membership and the Parks Trust.

 The Parks Trust Report